One-third of American households fail to pay for housing due to pandemic

-“The economic consequences of the pandemic do not bode well for the quick recovery that many initially hoped for,” the study authors report.
+"The economic impact of the pandemic does not bode well for the quick recovery that many originally hoped for," the study authors said.

 In addition, according to the Apartments List, the ongoing recession due to the coronavirus is causing concern among an increasing number of Americans about the possible eviction from rented housing or the lender taking over the property of the debtor in the event of a mortgage.